NEWS

 Cover Image Source: Getty Images (representative)

 "If you're a teacher and you're distracted by clothing your students are wearing, then you are in the wrong profession," Wilson said on the Facebook live.
 "Maybe you should try something new."
-Speaking to CBC's Radio West about the incident, he explained what exactly went down in his daughter's class that day. "[Karis] was told that it could possibly make the male student teacher feel awkward and it could make [her female classroom teacher] feel awkward since it reminded her of a lingerie outfit," he said.
+Speaking to CBC's Radio West about the incident, he explained what happened in his daughter's class that day. "[Karis] was told that it could possibly make the male student teacher feel awkward and it could make [her female classroom teacher] feel awkward since it reminded her of a lingerie outfit," he said.
 "It's actually a very modest outfit when you actually look at it...
 I think the initial comments were based on the fact that it had lace."

-There has been an outpouring of support for the teen since the incident with several women and girls posting images of themselves in similar outfits on social media.
+There has been an outpouring of support for the teen since the incident, with several women and girls posting images of themselves in similar outfits on social media.
 Karis's classmates also staged a walkout in solidarity on Wednesday, holding signs that read: "I am not my dress" and "My education is more important than what I wear" and "Am I distracting you with my midriff?"
 According to Wilson, the vice-principal and principal have handled the situation well and the school district superintendent also reached out to the family.
 "If there's a silver lining to this, [after feeling] that centered out and awkward, [it's to] have everyone stand up, stand beside you and say, no, this isn't OK, we're with you," he said.
 "We could definitely learn some lessons from it.
 I know for a fact that they're taking this very seriously and it might be an opportunity to promote learning for the teachers as well."

 More Stories on Scoop